Efficient, Direct, and Restricted Black-Box Graph Evasion Attacks to Any-Layer Graph Neural Networks via Influence Function: Evaluation

+\item \emph{Our attacks achieve comparable performance with Nettack}.
+Nettack achieves state-of-the-art attack performance against two-layer GCN.
+Our attacks have a slightly lower attack success rate than Nettack when the attack budget is small, e.g., less than 4.
+This is possibly because our attack use some approximations on Assumption~\ref{assump:fea_indep}, and when the attack space is small, Assumption~\ref{assump:fea_indep} negatively affects the attack effectiveness to some extent.
+However, when the attack budget is larger than 4, our attacks obtain almost the same performance with Nettack.

+\item \emph{Our attacks are much more efficient than Nettack}.
+Specifically, our attacks have a 5-50x speedup over Nettack across the three graphs.
+As the attack budget increases (from 2 to 10) or the graph size increases (from Cora to Pubmed), our attacks achieve better efficiencies.
+The reasons are two-fold.
+First, Nettack needs to multiply GNN model parameters in different layers, while our attacks do not.
+Second, Nettack involves multiplying the node hidden features, while ours is performed by calculating the label influence.
+Node hidden features are often high-dimensional, while label influence only needs scalar edge weights products. \end{itemize}

-\paragraph{Analysis of the attack edges.} We further analyze the properties of the attack edges.
-Figure~\ref{fig:Added_edges_GCN} and Figure~\ref{fig:Added_edges_SGC} show the fraction of the added edges generated by our attacks against two-layer GCN and two-layer SGC, respectively.
-We have two key observations.
+{\bf Analysis of the attack edges.} We further analyze the properties of the attack edges.
+Figure~\ref{fig:Added_edges_GCN} and Figure~\ref{fig:Added_edges_SGC} in the full version show the fraction of the added edges generated by our attacks against two-layer GCN and two-layer SGC, respectively.
 First, Ours-KL and Ours-UL generate almost the same fraction of added edges in all attack budgets and all graphs.
 This again verifies the similar characteristics between Ours-KL and Ours-UL.
 Second, the fraction of added edges is larger than 0.5 in all cases.
-This demonstrates that when performing the targeted attack, adding new edges between the target node and the nodes with the target label could be more effective than removing existing edges between the target node and the nodes having the same label as the target node.
+This indicates that when performing the targeted attack, adding new edges between the target node and the nodes with the target label could be more effective than removing existing edges between the target node and the nodes having the same label as the target node.